-With about 83 percent of the population in American identifying as Christian and 22 million Americans admitting to using drugs, you can bet that there’s some crossover between the two groups.
-In fact, based on statistics alone, it’s a good chance that at least 10 percent of the people in an average church congregation have experience with drugs and even more have used alcohol.
+With about 83% of the population in American identifying as Christian and 22 million Americans admitting to using drugs, there’s bound to be some overlap.
+In fact, based on statistics alone, there’s a good chance that at least 10% of the average church congregation body has struggled with drugs or alcohol.

 Church Membership Comes with a Spiritual Support System

-At the Road to Freedom, we believe that treatment for drug and alcohol abuse works best when you integrate proven clinical approaches such as detox and therapy with faith-based tools including pastoral counseling, Bible study and prayer.
+At the Road to Freedom, we believe that treatment for drug and alcohol abuse works best when you integrate proven clinical approaches with faith-based tools.
+This includes pastoral counseling, Bible study, and prayer.
 That doesn’t change as you transition out of rehab and treatment and into post-facility recovery.

-If you’re dealing with a chronic addiction, then you probably know that certain aftercare tools, such as AA or NA meetings, might be a long-term lifestyle for you.
+If you’re dealing with a chronic addiction, then specific aftercare tools— like AA or NA meetings— might become a long-term lifestyle for you.
 Those tools all rely heavily on the premise that you can’t always face addiction alone and you shouldn’t have to.
-The concept behind organized church is similar: God made us to fellowship and be together, not to face the trials and tribulations of life alone.
+The concept behind the organized church is similar.
+God made us to fellowship and be together— not to face the trials and tribulations of life alone.

 Being part of a church family means that you don’t have to face life struggles alone.
-Strong churches are made up of people who work in small groups to support each other spiritually, mentally, emotionally and physically.
-As a church member, you’ll experience ongoing discipleship and Christian education, helping you deepen your faith and develop stronger spiritual coping skills.
+Strong churches consist of people who work in small groups to support each other spiritually, mentally, emotionally and physically.
+As a church member, you’ll experience ongoing discipleship and Christian education.
+This will help you deepen your faith and develop stronger spiritual coping skills.

 Church Members Pray for Each Other

 Prayer is a powerful tool, and we’ve discussed the positive benefits of prayer on recovery several times.
 In any Biblical Christian church, prayer is a critical component.
-As a member, you will pray with others and pray for others, flexing your prayer muscles and learning more about your relationship with Christ.
-You’ll also be prayed for.
-Even if you don’t realize it, church members often pray for each other, and some congregations have special prayer groups, email chains and meetings specifically to ensure that the entire body is prayed over regularly.
+As a member, you will pray with and for others as you learn more about your relationship with Christ.
+Others will pray for you, too.
+Even if you don’t realize it, church members often pray for each other.
+Some congregations also have special prayer groups, email chains, and meetings specifically to ensure that the entire body keeps each other in their prayers.

-Fellowship, which means associating in a friendly manner with people who share your interests, is a regular part of church life.
+The word “fellowship” means associating in a friendly manner with people who share your interests.
+As such, fellowship is a regular part of church life.
 In a Christian setting, fellowship usually means being together in Spirit with like-minded believers.
 Fellowship opportunities include things like meals, times of light refreshment, social hours and the minutes before and after worship and sermon where people mingle.

 Being with other people in this way — especially in a positive setting where others genuinely care about you and want you to be healthy and happy — is good for you in a number of ways.
 Belonging to a group and enjoying the company of others reduces the isolation that can occur during recovery.
 Talking and learning about other people in a church also lets you make new friends or identify people who might understand what you are going through.

 Finally, as a church member, you often have the opportunity to get involved in ministry and make a difference in the lives of others.
 Depending on where you are in your rehab journey, you might not think you have anything to offer, but that isn’t true.
-No matter who you are, God has given you something to offer his people, and by getting involved in church and learning more about his will, you usually find out what that is.
+No matter who you are, God has given you something to provide for His people.
+By getting involved in church and learning more about His will, you usually find out what that is.